kiba/Writings/atg/chp3_very_much_alive.md

 "Yeah, I would."

-"So am I forgiven?"

-O'Neill paused, before looking straight into Cromwell's eyes.
-"Yeah," he said.
-"We're good."
+"And about Iraq?"

+"I decided I have to move on.
+I can forgive you even if I still sometime live the nightmare."

+"So we're good?"

+O'Neill looked into the eyes of his friend.
+"Yeah.
+We're good."

 ***